 In his home town of Evesham, he showed his knowledge of football when he interviewed Sir Geoff Hurst in front of a packed house in The Regal cinema which he campaigned a few years ago to bring back from the dead.

-He has also worked extensively in theatre and appeared in the West End in 'Art', as The Emcee in 'Cabaret', the Mikado in 'The Mikado', Henry Higgins in 'Pygmalion', The Dentist in 'Little Shop of Horrors' (for which he received an Olivier nomination).
+He has worked extensively in theatre throughout his career and appeared in the West End in 'Art', as The Emcee in 'Cabaret', the Mikado in 'The Mikado', Henry Higgins in 'Pygmalion' and The Dentist in 'Little Shop of Horrors' (for which he received an Olivier nomination).

 As an actor on television he played Piero de Medici in 'Leonardo' for CBBC and took the lead lead role in BBC1's 'Mayo' (co-writing several episodes).
 He wrote the play 'Timing' (nominated for 'Best New Comedy' at the whatsonstage.com awards), the radio play 'Three Pieces In The Shape of a Pear' about Erik Satie (Radio 4 - Listen Here: and the book 'How To Wean Your Man Off Football' with former comedy partner, Ronni Ancona.
 His love of sport has seen him appear four times as a guest on 'A Question of Sport' and he has also been part of Radio Five Live's Wimbledon commentary team.